lucademenego99/multilevel-cache/README.md

 #### Documentation

-Along with the report, you can generate the documentation of the project running the following gradle task
+Along with the report, you can generate the documentation of the project running the following gradle task:

 ```bash
 gradle javadoc